-Further, Glass Lewis recognizes that some measures may involve the disclosure of commercially confidential information but we believe companies should justify such non-disclosure.36 However, where a short-term bonus has been paid, companies should disclose the extent to which performance has been achieved against relevant targets, including disclosure of the actual target achieved.
+Further, Glass Lewis recognizes that some measures or performance targets may involve the disclosure of commercially confidential information but we believe companies should justify such non-disclosure.
+However, where a short-term bonus has been paid, companies should disclose the extent to which performance has been achieved against relevant targets, including disclosure of the actual target achieved.

 Where management has received significant STIs but short-term performance over the previous year appears, prima facie, to be poor or negative, the company should provide a clear explanation of why these significant short-term payments were made.
+Further, where a company has applied upward discretion, which includes lowering goals mid-year or increasing calculated payouts, we expect a robust discussion of why the decision was necessary.

 The target and potential maximum awards that can be achieved under STI awards should be disclosed.
-Shareholders should expect stretching performance targets for the maximum award to be achieved.
+Share-holders should expect stretching performance targets for the maximum award to be achieved.
 Any increase in the potential target and maximum award should be clearly justified to shareholders.